DmitryPopov1988/Warehouse/README.md

 - [x] Goods receipt

 - Suppleirs tab.

-There you can manage your
+There you can manage your suppliers (add new, delete from DB, change supplier's records)